-What does this mean for you, a victim or loved one of someone that has experienced personal injury due a dog bite?
-This means that –
+What does this mean for you, a victim or loved one of someone that has experienced personal injury due to a dog bite?
+This means that:

 - The owner of the dog may be liable for the dog bite injury regardless of the dog’s previous behavior

 - A person who knowingly harbors an aggressive dog is responsible for injuries and the liability is expanded